 We also compared the precision of the location reporting of the flashes.
 We operationalized precision by calculating each participant’s standard deviation of reported locations for each of the three flashes reported on in the 3b2f trials in which three flashes were reported as well as the precision of the locations in the 3b3f trials in which three flashes were reported.
 The precision of the first, second, and final flashes in the 3b2f and 3b3f the middle illusory flash did not significantly differ, and the precision of the illusory middle flash in the 3b2f condition did not differ from the precision of the first and final flashes in that 3b2f conditions (Related Samples Wilcoxon Signed Rank Test, all p > 0.05).

-Experiment 1.3: Prior Knowledge of Stimuli Direction with Location; a critical test for postdictiveness (N = 8) (Block 3)
+Experiment 1.3: Prior knowledge of stimuli direction with location: A critical test for postdictiveness (N = 8) (Block 3)

 To further follow up the mixed finding in Experiment 1.2 that the illusory flash “pushes” out the perceived location of the veridical flashes, we also compared the reported positions of the first and last flashes in the 3b2f conditions for the trials in which an illusion was perceived to the reported positions of the first and last flashes when an illusion was not perceived.
 For all four comparisons (left and right motion for the first and the last flash), there was no significant difference in reported flash location (Related Samples Wilcoxon Signed Rank Test, all p > 0.05).